Theerapong/Ansible-launches-AWS-EC2/README.md

 pip3 install dnspython

-## Prepare variables and others before run a playbook
+## Prepare variables, and How to run the playbook .

 ### At folder "1.provision-vm"

+- "AWS Access Key" and "AWS Secret Key" are encrypted in "vars-encrypted-aws-keys.yml" .

-(1) We can change the size and location of VMs in this file at "variables/var.yml".
+- We can change the size and location of VMs in this file at "variables/var.yml".

-(2) The keys (ec2_access_key and ec2_secret_key) which are used to access Amazon AWS for the IAM user, are encrypted in "/variables/encrypt-iam-account.yml".
+- The keys (ec2_access_key and ec2_secret_key) which are used to access Amazon AWS for the IAM user, are encrypted in "/variables/encrypt-iam-account.yml".
 So, we can change to be other IAM accounts.

-(3) This playbook uses CentOS image from AWS Marketplace, so we have to subscribe it before run playbook.
+- This playbook uses CentOS image from AWS Marketplace, so we have to subscribe it before run playbook.

 ### At folder "2.config-nodes"

-## How to run ?
-ansible-playbook playbook.yml --ask-vault-pass

 ## Reference